 Instructions

-- Mix gently with a spoon till combined.
+- Mix gently with a spoon until combined.
 Season with salt and pepper to taste.

 - Chill in the refrigerator for at least 1 hour.
 Serve in a sandwich or scoop on salad.